July 25, Reading 1 – Judges 21

 “No, my brothers, do not act so wickedly; since this man has come into my house, do not do this vile thing.”

-Today’s passage gives us clear insight into what happens when people reject the Lord and do what is right in their own eyes.
+Today’s passage gives us clear insight into what happens when rejection of God opens us right up to doing what is right in our own eyes.

-What horror we read here, and yet this is the truth of what happens when we reject God.
+What horror we read here, and yet this is the truth of what happens when we turn away from God.

 Our hearts go after our own desires, and we seek to destroy what is good and upright, what the Lord has set down as how to live under His rule.

-This passage is a hard read – Please open our hearts to understand what You want for each of us to learn from Your word today.
+This passage is a hard read – Please open our hearts to understand what You want us to learn and know.

 Amen.